 The Depression brought deep financial trouble.
 The board had invested heavily in Annapolis real estate during the 1920s, even mortgaging college buildings.
 When the stock market crashed and their investment opportunities evaporated, there was not enough money to meet operating expenses.

 Rather than close the school, the board decided on one last desperate measure.
-In 1937, they brought in Stringfellow Barr and Scott Buchanan, two academics who had revolutionary educational ideas, to completely revamp the curriculum.
+They brought in Stringfellow Barr and Scott Buchanan, two academics who had revolutionary educational ideas, to completely revamp the curriculum in 1937.
 Buchanan, who was appointed dean, thought that the traditional liberal arts could be used as a formal structure for learning; he devised a course of study with the great books as the basis for discussion classes.
 Another important feature of his plan was the inter-relatedness of the disciplines; he proposed a college with a unified, all-required curriculum and no departments or majors.

 The college is now governed by one Board of Visitors and Governors and united by a single curriculum overseen by a Joint Committee on Instruction.
 There are two presidents—one for each campus—as well as two deans and other administrative offices.